razor-x/eve-overview/README.md

 This is useful when you want to setup a staging site on a separate development repository.

+You may override the CNAME for the staging site by setting the `CNAME` environment variable.
+Set `CNAME` to `false` to remove the `CNAME` file on build.

 ## Updating

 The `Gemfile` is using pessimistic version constraints for everything,